ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

           statistics: [min, max]
           groupby: [tag]

-Note that those datasets can be excluded if listed in the `exclude` option.
+Note that those datasets can be excluded if listed in the ``exclude`` option.

-see also :func:`esmvalcore.preprocessor.multiproduct_statistics`.
+See also :func:`esmvalcore.preprocessor.multi_model_statistics`.

 .. note::